 Facing a deadline, community comes together to help family rebuild after Hurricane Ida

-BATON ROUGE - The community is rallying behind one family that was displaced from their home for two years since Hurricane Ida struck the region.
+BATON ROUGE - The community is rallying behind one family that was displaced from their home for three years since Hurricane Ida struck the region.

 Sept.
 1, 2021, Wanda Thomas and her 76-year-old mother Julia were out of state when Hurricane Ida ripped through the capital region.
 When they came back, a massive tree had fallen into their home, leaving a gaping hole.